 Edinburgh Castle is Scotland's most popular paid visitor attraction.
 It is maintained by government heritage agency, Historic Scotland.

-Every Thursday, Friday, Saturday and Sunday, starting on Friday 19 November until Sunday 9 January, excluding certain dates (24, 25 and 31 December; 1, 2 and 6 January).
+Every Friday, Saturday and Sunday, starting on Friday 18 November until Friday 30 December, excluding certain dates (24, 25 and 26 December).

-Standard tickets cost £20 (concessions, family tickets and discounts for Historic Scotland members available).
+Adult early bird tickets cost £18 (using the promo code: COLSM22), with concession rates, family tickets and discounts for Historic Scotland members also available.